What is Controlled Unclassified Information or CUI?

 Why Choose Duffy Compliance?

 We live this stuff!
 We bring decades of experience in current NIST security controls and understand system security risk and architecture.
 We have enterprise-level experience that we can tailor to your organization’s platform to build a best of breed solution set unique to your requirements.
-We have all the background necessary to get you compliance without re-inventing your entire network system.
+We have all the background necessary to get CUI compliance requirements met without re-inventing your entire network system.

 The reason you need Duffy Compliance Services is to give you the peace of mind to know that your data is safe and secure.
 Most of the time, we are called in after a security breach or event.
 Don’t be the person that closes the barn door after the cows have left the building!